 Finseth immediately wondered, “Am I in trouble, did I do something wrong?”

-Instead, his adviser said, “You should be an astronaut.
+Instead, his advisor said, “You should be an astronaut.
 Have you ever thought about it?”

 He made a series of phone calls to Iowa State and learned that retired astronaut Clayton Anderson was joining Iowa State’s faculty in September 2013.
 And to top things off, Richard Wlezien – chair of the Department of Aerospace Engineering – wanted Finseth to mentor under Anderson.